brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

 · Configure inter-VLAN routing on R1 based on the Addressing Table.
 · Configure trunking on S1.
 · Configure four directly attached static route on HQ to each VLANs 10, 20, 30 and 88.
-· Configure directly attached static routes on HQ to reach Outside Host.
+· Configure directly attached static routes on HQ to reach Outside Host:

-  - Configure the primary path through the Serial 0/1/0 interface.
+  · Configure the primary path through the Serial 0/1/0 interface.
-  - Configure the backup route through the Serial 0/1/1 interface with a 10 AD.
+  · Configure the backup route through the Serial 0/1/1 interface with a 10 AD.

 · Configure a directly attached default route on R1.
 · Verify connectivity by making sure all the PCs can ping Outside Host.